Taylor-Patterson/Get-Your-Drink-On/README.md

 ## Now its Time to Code!

-*Please refer to Code File for our fully functioning easy to copy-paste code.*
+*Please refer to the Code File for our fully functioning and easy to copy-paste code.*

 <img width="500" alt="Screen Shot 2021-04-09 at 7 55 12 PM" src="https://user-images.githubusercontent.com/79594183/114254602-95e17d80-996d-11eb-8741-188f0f58e514.png">